Those born between 1990 and 1999 will soon make up one fifth of the workforce. How can you attract these young workers to your firm?

-The 2015 Future Leaders Index by Co-Op in partnership with BDO suggests that Gen Z will bring four unique qualities to any workplace.
+The 2015 Future Leaders Index by Co-Op in partnership with BDO shows that Gen Z will bring four unique qualities to any workplace.

 Natives of a digital world